Amazon Retail Arbitrage vs Private Label (Which One is Better?)

 8. Prepare your marketing plan and product launch plan.

 9. When you start selling, check your stats and review your results.
-Find any adjustments that you need to make to sell more of the item.
+Find any adjustments you need to make to sell more of your branded item.

-10. Remember to replenish your inventory when it’s running low and consider the time that the supplier needs to deliver your product..
+10. Replenish your inventory when it’s running low.
+Consider the time that the supplier needs to deliver your product.

-If you're like me and you want a business that is predictable, scalable, and profitable, local lead gen may be the right online business for you.
+If you're like me and you want a business that is predictable, scalable, and profitable, local lead generation may be the right online business for you.

 Follow Me